Campus Resources for Teaching and Learning

-The Berkeley Language Center’s Library of Foreign Language Clips provides instructors with a cataloged and tagged collection of clips that are available to use as part of foreign language instruction.
+The Berkeley Language Center’s Lumière Library of Film & Clips provides instructors with a cataloged and tagged collection of clips that are available to use as part of foreign language instruction.

 UC Berkeley’s Media Resources Center is a library of audio and visual material.
 GSIs may make arrangements to borrow materials for same-day classroom use on the Berkeley campus or for overnight previewing.
 With enough notice, the MRC can also provide streaming links for most films in its collection for use in courses.

 CalCentral is an online portal that provides centralized access to a variety of campus services and resources such as bConnected tools, bCourses, registration and financial information, etc.

-Information Services and Technology (IST) supports many components of the campus’s information-technology infrastructure.
-Many issues with services provided by IST can be resolved using the online Knowledge Base, which offers answers to frequently asked questions, as well as tips and tricks.
+Technology @ Berkeley supports many components of the campus’s information-technology infrastructure.
+Many issues can be resolved using the online IT Service Catalog, which offers answers to frequently asked questions, as well as tips and tricks.

-Software downloads are available to UC Berkeley students at Software Central.
+Software downloads are available to UC Berkeley students at Software @ Berkeley.
 Many software products, such as Microsoft, Adobe Creative Cloud, and security software are available free of charge to students.

 The UC Berkeley Computer Use Policy outlines policy for appropriate use of campus computing, networking, and information resources.

 bConnected gives you access to the campus’s instance of Google Apps for Education (email, calendar, documents, contacts, etc.), making it easier for you to communicate and collaborate with students and colleagues.

 The GSI Teaching & Resource Center is an academic unit of the Graduate Division that provides resources and services for graduate students as they develop their professional skills in teaching in higher education.
 We also work closely with faculty and their departments to assist them in the mentoring and training they offer graduate students in teaching.